trywilco/wilco-docs/docs/building-your-quest/conditions/github-is-file-modified.md

 # github_is_file_modified

-Category: String
-Description: Check if specified file was modified as part of PR changes
-Type: Condition

 ## Description

 **Type**: Condition

-Check if specified file was modified as part of PR changes
+Checks if a specified file was modified as part of a PR change

 ## Params

-- **fileName:** file path in the repository
+- **fileName:** The file path in the repository.

 ## Outputs